GermGuardian AC4825 3-in-1 Air Purifier

 Doesn’t do very well in large rooms

-Buyer’s Guide and FAQ
+Air Purifier Buyer’s Guide and FAQs

-Why should I care about air quality?
+Q: Why should I care about air quality?

-According to a World Health Organization study on indoor and outdoor air pollution, over 4 million people die each year from indoor air pollution.
+A: According to a World Health Organization study on indoor and outdoor air pollution, over 4 million people die each year from indoor air pollution.
 This number is more than from outdoor pollution.

 In the US, studies based on air quality monitoring have shown indoor air is more dangerous than outdoor air pollution by 2-5 times.
 If someone from your home smokes indoors, it can be up to a 100 times more lethal.